 You will need to meet minimum standards for liability, and you can rest assured that the rental insurance will cover you in the event of an accident.
-Inquire about credit card benefits as well, but make sure there that loopholes don’t leave you exposed to potential financial hardship.
+Inquire about credit card benefits as well, but make sure that loopholes don’t leave you exposed to potential financial hardship.

 When deciding whether to purchase rental car insurance, you should take multiple factors into consideration, starting with the protection offered by your current auto insurance and credit cards.
 If you currently are uninsured, you must opt for rental coverage to meet minimum requirements.